-Instructions: Role play reporting a problem to a landlord and making a polite request to solve the problem.

-SPEAKING: CLB 3 or CLB 4 Not yet Content: CLB 3: gives a description of the problem.
-CLB 4: gives description of the problem and state Request: CLB 3/4: Makes a polite request Vocabulary CLB 3: Tries to use some key vocabulary to state problem.
-CLB 4: Adequate use of vocabulary to state and c Sentence Structure: CLB 3- uses some short simple sentences CLB 4- uses several connected sentences to describe problem TASK SUCCESS: CLB 3/4: Meets 3 out of 4 criteria.
+Name: Date: Instructions: Role play reporting a problem to a la andlord and making a polite request t o solve the pro SPEAKING: CLB 3 or CLB 4 Meets Not yet Content: CLB 3: gives a description of the problem.
+CLB 4: gives description of the problem and states concern Request: CLB 3/4: Makes a polite request Vocabulary CLB 3: Tries to use some key vocabulary to state and describe the problem.
+CLB 4: Adequate use of vocabulary to state and describe the problem.
+Sentence Structure: CLB 3- uses some short simple sentences CLB 4- uses several connected sentences to describe problem TASK SUCCESS: CLB 3/4: Meets 3 out of 4 criteria.
 Must include starred () items.
 Doing well: Next time: